ro-fdm/fcm_challenge/README.md

 $ BASED=SVQ bundle exec ruby main.rb ../spec/error_data.txt
 ```

 - test_data.txt we have only part of the information of input.txt for simpler results for tests.

+- lack_info.txt with a special case when we have two travels to the same place and not info about return in the first.

 Besides, I added some messages by typical errors for users, like forget the BASED environment, or the file, or use a file that is not a txt.